ccc-certifier-framework/certifier-framework-for-confidential-computing/sample_apps/certifier_in_tee/Notes.md

         attestations from simpleservers running in certifier-service roles, who have not yet gotten the private policy key.
 In this role, simpleserver receives evidence very similar to that offered by a program requesting certifiation.
-It evaluates the request based on policy and, if compliant, returns a very short duration certificate.
-The requesting simpleserver then opens a secure channel to the simpleserver running in the key-service mode to retrieve the policy key.
-The reauesting simpleserver then stores the policy private key in its policy store rather than an unencrypted key file.
+It evaluates the request based on policy and, if compliant, returns the policy key "encapsulated" to the prooferd enclave key.
+Once received, the requestore "decapsulates" the policy key and stores the policy private key in its policy store.

     4. --operation=convert-key: In this case, simpleserver reads the unencrypted private policy key and stores it in its policy store (which is encrypted).